centre-for-humanities-computing/danish-foundation-models/docs/datasheets/daradio.md

 **Were any ethical review processes conducted?**

-The Royal Danish Library collects radio shows in adherence to Danish Archival laws.
+The RDL collects radio shows in adherence to Danish Archival laws.
 DaRadio was constructed for a research project, for which a project proposal was accepted by RDL.
 No other ethical review processes were conducted.

 ## Preprocessing/cleaning/labeling